Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-strategy.md

 ## Practice 16: Combine defense and offense

 **Problem**
-Pure defense gives the enemy freedom while constant offense can waste strength.
+Pure defense gives the enemy freedom, while constant offense can waste strength.

 **Action**
 Use defense to preserve advantages and offense to create decisive change.